david-04/shortycut/src/docs/grouping.md

 [gh] GitHub [mkd] MkDocs    [pr] pull requests   https://github.com/.../pulls
 ```

 The square brackets (`[` and `]`) are usually optional, but they must be used for all shortcuts that use grouping.
-On the other hand, grouping itself is optional can be applied selectively to only those shortcuts that benefit from it.
+On the other hand, grouping itself is optional and can be applied selectively to only those shortcuts that benefit from it.

 On ShortyCut's homepage, grouped shortcuts unfold level by level.
 For example, after typing `g`, all GitHub links are hidden behind a single suggestion: